GLOSSARY

 Cybersecurity and Infrastructure Security Agency (CISA)

-The Cybersecurity and Infrastructure Security Agency (CISA) is a U.S. government agency responsible for protecting and securing the nation’s critical infrastructure from cyber threats, coordinating cybersecurity efforts across federal, state, and local governments, and providing support and resources to enhance cybersecurity resilience.
+The Cybersecurity and Infrastructure Security Agency (CISA) is a U.S. government agency.
+It is responsible for protecting and securing the nation’s critical infrastructure from cyber threats.
+CISA coordinates cybersecurity efforts across federal, state, and local governments.
+It provides support and resources to enhance cybersecurity resilience.

 President Biden signed the Executive Order on Improving the Nation’s Cybersecurity.
-The mandate details his administration’s plans to improve the country’s digital infrastructure in order to address “persistent and increasingly sophisticated malicious cyber campaigns that threaten the public sector, the private sector, and ultimately the American people’s security and privacy.”
+The mandate details his administration’s plans to improve the country’s digital infrastructure.
+This is to address “persistent and increasingly sophisticated malicious cyber campaigns that threaten the public sector, the private sector, and ultimately the American people’s security and privacy.”

-Since then, the US president and Cybersecurity and Infrastructure Security Agency, or CISA, has steadily followed through with plans to implement new mandates intended, hone regulations, and improve the nation’s security posture.
+Since then, the US president and the Cybersecurity and Infrastructure Security Agency, or CISA, have steadily followed through with plans.
+These plans implement new mandates.
+They hone regulations and improve the nation’s security posture.

 CISA was established in 2018 under the Trump administration.
-CISA leads national efforts to bolster US digital infrastrucure.
-Headed by Jen Easterly, CISA has been prolific in the cybersecurity space—mandating Binding Operational Directive (BOD) 22-01 and creating the Known Exploited Vulnerabilities Catalog (KEV).
-In addition, CISA has released numerous security advisories and joint reports detailing commonly exploited vulnerabilities used by Advanced Persistent Threats and other threat actors.
+CISA leads national efforts to bolster US digital infrastructure.
+Headed by Jen Easterly, CISA has been active in the cybersecurity space.
+It mandated Binding Operational Directive (BOD) 22-01.
+It also created the Known Exploited Vulnerabilities Catalog (KEV).
+Additionally, CISA has released numerous security advisories and joint reports.
+These detail commonly exploited vulnerabilities used by Advanced Persistent Threats and other threat actors.

 Here is a collection of Flashpoint’s coverage regarding the Biden Administration’s and CISA’s cybersecurity initiatives: